ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

+🐤🐤🐤 Thursdays!
+Thursdays!
+Thursdays! are back to online Bridge 4PM to 6PM starting this very week. 🐤🐤🐤

 ✋✋✋ Common game hands today ✋✋✋

 👏👏👏 Please be kind to your opponents, the robots and your partners too! 👏👏👏